Welcome to the Linux Kernel MultiPath TCP project

 The initial MPTCP implementation and architecture for the Linux OS is from Sébastien Barré.
 Sébastien started this project around 2009, based on his shim6-implementation and continued working on the MPTCP-implementation until he finished his thesis.

-Thanks to our current partner:
+Thanks to our last partner:

 We are also grateful to our previous partners: